synle/display-dj/README.md

 The following version of OS has been tested and working.

 - Windows (tested on Windows 11)
-- Mac OSX (tested on Monterey on Intel Macbooks) - Does not work on M1 Macs.
+- Mac OSX (tested on Monterey on Intel Macs) (Limited support on m1 Macs)

 ## Features / Configs / Preferences